bach05/cluster_dei_iaslab/README.md

 ```shell
 cd /nfsd/iaslab4/Users/your_surname
 ```
 If the folder with your surname does not exist, please create it.

+> <u>Note</u>: you may have the permissions to create the folder, thus you can do this by yourself.<br>
+But if you happen to not have the permissions, you need to open a ticket [here](https://www.dei.unipd.it/helpdesk/index.php).<br>
+You will found it easier in the <u>italian version</u> (the english version lacks some options).<br>
+After login, go to "pagina iniziale">"Cluster calcolo dipartimentali (Blade/Razor)"<br>
+In the "Riassunto" field write "Accesso al NAS"<br>
+In the body of the ticket, ask for the creation of the folder with your surname at the specific path and the permission to work on it.

 Clone your repository with the code.
 Copy also the `.sif` image container in the repository folder (rembeer to update `.gitignore` file).

-## Cpoy file into your workspae folder
+## Copy file into your workspace folder

 If you are inside DEI network, you can access the NAS through the file manager using samba.
 Please, refer to the following image: